grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/convert-value-and-range-maps.md

 ﻿---
 id: angular-react-convert-value-and-range-maps
-title: Convert from AngularJS Value and Range Maps to React
+title: Convert Value and Range Maps
 sidebar_position: 5
 description: How to migrate a plugin that uses value and range maps.
 keywords: